Percona Server for MySQL 8.4 source installation prerequisites¶

 Full feature set (all Percona features)¶

-To avoid discovering missing libraries one at a time during CMake, you can install a complete set of packages that covers the baseline plus common optional and Percona-specific features (PAM, zlib, zstd, lz4, gflags, snappy).
+Install a complete package set to reduce CMake dependency surprises.
+The set covers baseline plus common Percona features (PAM, zlib, zstd, lz4, gflags, snappy).
 Run one of the following commands, then run CMake.
 You can still enable or disable features via CMake options.

-RHEL, Rocky Linux, AlmaLinux:
+Install on RHEL, Rocky Linux, or AlmaLinux:

 dnf install cmake gcc gcc-c++ ncurses-devel openssl-devel libudev-devel libaio-devel bison wget curl pam-devel zlib-devel libzstd-devel lz4-devel gflags-devel snappy-devel